spiral/docs/docs/en/http/routing.md

 ## Route Pattern and Parameters

 You can use a route pattern to specify any number of required and optional parameters.
-These parameters will later pass to the route handler via the `ServerRequestInterface` attribute `matches`.
+These parameters will later be passed to the route handler via the `ServerRequestInterface` attribute `matches`.

 > **Note**
 > Use `attribute:matches.id` in Request Filters to access these values.

-Use the `<parameter_name:pattern>` form to define a route parameter, where pattern is a regexp friendly expression.
-You can omit pattern and just use `<parameter_name>`, in this case, the parameter will match `[^\/]+`.
+Use the `<parameter_name:pattern>` form to define a route parameter, where the pattern is a regexp friendly expression.
+You can omit the pattern and just use `<parameter_name>`, in this case, the parameter will match `[^\/]+`.

 We can add a simple parameter `name`: